AlexCChristie/ardour4-tutorial/_posts/2014-05-25-saving-a-template.md

 When creating a new Session, you get can now load up a previously saved Template:

 ![template2]({{ site.url }}/images/Ardour4_Save_Template_2.png)
+---missing or broken image for "load a template"---

 In summary: Session Templates are a way to store the setup of a session for future use.
 They do not store any audio data but can store: